Submit your work, meet writers and drop the ads. Become a member

 when i try on a form fitting outfit

-when i see first dates happening
+when i notice a first date happening

-when i catch eyes with anyone
+when i catch eyes with anyone (anyone)

 when i'm late